ahmedosama007/bbc-project/README.md

 ## Demo

-You can view a live demo of the website [here].
+You can view a live demo of the website: https://ahmedosama007.github.io/bbc-project/.

 ## Installation

-To run this project locally, you need to have [Git] and a web browser installed on your computer.
+To run this project locally, you need to have **Git** and a web browser installed on your computer.
 Follow these steps:

 - Clone this repository by running `git clone https://github.com/your-username/bbc-clone.git` in your terminal.
 - Open the `index.html` file in your web browser.